alexfernandez/alexfernandez.github.io/2025/on-art.md

 image: https://pinchito.es/2025/pics/on-art-.jpg
 ---

-Art in our era may look like a bleak endeavor: with oversupply, saturation, artificial intelligence (AI) and large language models (LLMs), isn't everything said and done?
+Art in our time may look like a bleak endeavor: in an era of oversupply and saturation, isn't everything said and done?
+And now with artificial intelligence (AI) and large language models (LLMs) the machines seem to be copying everything well enough;
-When the machines are copying everything well enough, what place is left for the fledging artist?
+what place is left for the fledging artist?
 There is hope, my human friends!
 Read on.